darachm/itermae/README.md

 This parallelizes with a small memory footprint (tune the chunk size), then you write it out to disk (or stream into another tool?).

 Do one thing well, right?

-See the jupyter notebook in `demo/`, and the HTML produced from that in that same folder.
+That's the aim.
+Feedback is welcome.

+*Tutorial* / *demo*  - there's a jupyter notebook in this root directory (`demos_and_tutorial_itermae.ipynb`) and the rendered output HTML.
 That should have some examples and ideas for how to use it.
+There's also some longer runs that are launched by a bash script in `profiling_tests`, these generate longer runs for profiling purposes with `cProfile`.

 I believe I'm the only one using this tool, so let me know if you ever try it.
 I'd love to hear about it, and would be very eager to help you use it and